 At Northey Street City Farm we run a professional development workshops for teachers on a range of topics related to permaculture, organic gardening and sustainability.
-We can provide certificates for attendance.
+We provide certificates for attendance.
 We are also available to visit schools to run in-service sessions.
 Please contact Emma at email@example.com to discuss what options are available.

 To see School Tours offered by the Farm see: https://www.nscf.org.au/home/learn/youth-education/school-activities/

 Emma Brindal is the Youth Education Coordinator at Northey Street City Farm, where she runs permaculture and sustainability activities and programs for children and adults.
-She has a degree in Environmental Science and has been teaching and facilitating experiential learning and environmental education programs since 2008.
-Emma is passionate about social and environmental justice, permaculture, living lightly and fostering connection and care for the Earth in others.
+She is also the founder of WiseEarth Education and has been teaching and facilitating experiential learning and environmental education programs for over a decade.
+Emma has a degree in Environmental Science and is currently studying a Master of Education (Social Ecology).
+See: https://wiseeartheducation.com/

 If your school or organisation is paying for your attendance, we can invoice you – email firstname.lastname@example.org to arrange this.